Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Set Algebra

 for any one of the three expansions

-Since $R=[1,2]$, when we construct the first two trees in Figure~\ref{fig:threetrees} step-by-step we have to wait to expand a node equivalent to $3$ until one appears in the tree.
+Since $R=[1,2]$, when we construct the first two trees in Figure~\ref{fig:threetrees} step-by-step we have to wait to expand a node with rod label $3$ until one appears in the tree.
 However, quantum mechanics suggests a way to avoid the wait: it predicts that systems (even the vacuum) may spontaneously create particle/antiparticle pairs, which usually mutually annihilate immediately.
 But sometimes one member of the pair decays before annihilation happens.
-That metaphor motivates the third expansion subtree in the figure, where we add the rod/antirod pair $[3,\anti{3}]$ to $[1,2]$ in order to expand the $3$ without having to wait for it to show up.
+That metaphor motivates the third expansion subtree in the figure, where we add the rod/antirod pair $[3,\anti{3}]$ to $[1,2]$ in order to expand rod $3$ without having to wait for it to show up.
 We end up with an equivalent leaf set.

 Algebraically, the metaphor corresponds to adding and subtracting $\tcount(n-3, [1,2])$ in order to write the original recursion as if it were for the rod set $[1,2,3, \anti{3}]$:

 then using the recursion for $[1,2,3, \anti{3}]$ to replace the first three terms in the sum with four new terms each (two of these replacement terms also add to zero).
 After canceling equal terms what remains is the recursion for $[2,3,4,4,5]$.